Failed the California General Electrician Exam? Here's What to Do Next

 Days 1-7: read the score report, build the plan

 One day with the score report.
 Identify bottom-2 domains.
-Six days of codebook navigation drills with the no-tabs method.
+Six days of codebook navigation drills for provided references.
 Train index recall and table number recall.

 Days 8-25: targeted practice on weak domains